Total Knee Replacement

 If your knee is severely damaged by arthritis or injury, it may be hard for you to perform simple activities, such as walking or climbing stairs.
 You may even begin to feel pain while you are sitting or lying down.

 If nonsurgical treatments like medications and using walking supports are no longer helpful, you may want to consider total knee replacement surgery.
 Joint replacement surgery is a safe and effective procedure to relieve pain, correct leg deformity, and help you resume normal activities.

 Knee replacement surgery was first performed in 1968.
 Since then, improvements in surgical materials and techniques have greatly increased its effectiveness.
 Total knee replacements are one of the most successful procedures in all of medicine.
-According to the Agency for Healthcare Research and Quality, more than 600,000 knee replacements are performed each year in the United States.
+According to the Agency for Healthcare Research and Quality, in 2017, more than 754,000 knee replacements were performed in the United States.